FAQs Accounting and Financial Management

 First, note what type of fund is being credited.
 Separate guidelines apply to the General Fund (001100), Service Department funds (09xxxx), Auxiliary funds (1xxxxx), and others.
 See the Fund Account Code Matrix.

 Second, note whether the source of the credit is from within the University of Oregon (UO) or from outside sources, including students.
 If the credit is from within UO, you should generally use account codes in the 09xxx or 79xxx series; only the General Fund and the ICC Credits fund (001700) use 79xxx account codes (see the table below).
 Credit from outside UO is usually considered "true revenue", for which you would use a 0xxxx account code.
 The one exception would be a reimbursement from a vendor for overpayment etc, in which case you should use the original account code to receive the payment.

 Please note that the General Fund and the ICC Credits fund do not receive individual payments from outside UO; therefore, credits to these funds should not use revenue (0xxxxx) account codes.
 If a credit is truly revenue, you should probably use an income/expense, designated operations, or other appropriate fund.
 Additionally,many grant funds are not allowed to receive payments from any source other than the granting agency.

 To decide what account code to use for crediting your fund, locate your fund and the source of the credit in the table below.
-If you have further questions, please call Brett Giles at (6-1114) from the Business Affairs Office.
+If you have further questions, please call Brett Giles at (6-1114) in Business Affairs.

 |FUND||Description||UO INCOME||NON-OUS INCOME?|